Get all the latest data for Douala

 How do I confirm there are no liens in Douala right now?

-The standard way to confirm there are no liens or encumbrances on a property in Douala is to request a certificate from the Conservation Fonciere (land registry) showing the property's current status and any registered charges.
+The standard way to confirm there are no liens in Douala is to request a current land-registry extract showing mortgages, inscriptions, charges and pending entries on the property.

 How do I check zoning and permitted use in Douala right now?